American Sign Language (ASL)

 Offered: ALL

-Provides an introduction of Deaf culture where students learn a wide array of historical milestones that shaped the belief system, behavioral norms, and perspectives.
+Provides an introduction of Deaf culture where students learn a wide array of historical milestones that shaped the belief system, behavioral norms, and perspectives of members in the Deaf community.
 Examines the complexity of the ASL structure as well as how other sign systems played a role in the development.
-Provides further in-depth information about ASL literature, Deaf artists, social and political influences, and ever changing technological advancements that form the dynamics and influences within the Deaf culture.
+Provides further in-depth information about ASL literature, Deaf contributors, social and political influences, and ever-changing technological advancements that form the dynamics and influences within the Deaf culture.
 [D; CSU] (Formerly: ASL 150)

 ASL 299